zlig/masters-thesis/README.md

 - Plots information on countries regarding a particular and controversial topic discussed in the news (e.g. [refugees](http://refugeesare.info/))
 - Using a swarm of drones to map a building and take pictures to estimates required maintenances ([AirSim](https://github.com/microsoft/AirSim))
 - Suggesting events happening in a place a time based on previous interests
-- Calories on the move: An experimentation research on calories counting using modern tools and techniques via instant mobile acces
+- Calories on the move: An experimentation research on calories counting using modern tools and techniques via instant mobile access (i.e. calories counting via mobile phone app pointed at plate)
 - Syndromic surveillance on real-time by querying sentiment on social network ([White Paper](https://www.sciencedirect.com/science/article/pii/S0306457317303448))

 ## Presentation